SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 ## Usage FAQ

 ### Is there a 'FromNullable' method?
-No, Vogen encourages real values that mean something in your domain. null hardly ever means anything (it doesn't even nothing!).
+No, Vogen encourages real values that mean something in your domain. `null` hardly ever **means** anything (it doesn't even mean _nothing_!).
 However, in certain situations outside of the domain, handling nulls is useful.
 So, while there's nothing built in, you can extend Vogen and add a `FromNullable` method.
 See this [how-to](Handling-nulls.md) page

 ## What versions of .NET are supported?